-In 2021, Florida lawmakers passed a bill that bans trans women students from playing on girls' sports teams and allows schools to require genital exams before allowing students to participate.
+In 2021, Florida lawmakers passed a bill that bans trans women students from playing on girls' sports teams - and allows schools to require genital exams before allowing students to participate.

 Individuals in Florida can amend their legal gender on their birth certificate and driver's license.
 For birth certificates, individuals must submit an application and affidavit, a signed letter from a physician confirming appropriate clinical treatment for gender transition, and payment of the amendment fee.
-For a driver's license, individuals must submit a court order for the change and/or a signed letter from a physician confirming appropriate clinical treatment for gender confirming appropriate clinical treatment for gender transition.
-Gender confirming appropriate clinical treatment for gender transition.
+For a driver's license, individuals must submit a court order for the change and/or a signed letter from a physician confirming appropriate clinical treatment for gender transition.
+Gender confirmation surgery is not required.